erikrose/blessings/docs/pains.rst

 Detecting multibyte
 ~~~~~~~~~~~~~~~~~~~

-How can one be assured that the connecting client is capable of
+One can be assured that the connecting client is capable of representing
-representing utf-8 and other multibyte character encodings?
-Firstly,
+UTF-8 and other multibyte character encodings by the Environment variable
-by the environment variable ``LANG``.
-If this is not possible, there is an
+``LANG``.
+If this is not possible, there is an alternative method:
-alternative method:

-  - emit Report Cursor Position (CPR), ``\x1b[6n`` and store response.
+  - Emit Report Cursor Position (CPR), ``\x1b[6n`` and store response.
-  - emit a multibyte utf-8 character, such as ⦰ (``\x29\xb0``).
+  - Emit a multibyte UTF-8 character, such as ⦰ (``\x29\xb0``).
-  - emit Report Cursor Position (CPR), ``\x1b[6n`` and store response.
+  - Emit Report Cursor Position (CPR), ``\x1b[6n`` and store response.
-  - determine the difference of the *(y, x)* location of the response.
+  - Determine the difference of the *(y, x)* location of the response.
-    If it is *1*, then the client decoded the two utf-8 bytes as a
+    If it is *1*, then the client decoded the two UTF-8 bytes as a
     single character, and can be considered capable.
 If it is *2*,
     the client is using a `code page`_ and is incapable of decoding
-    a utf-8 bytesream.
+    a UTF-8 bytestream.

 Note that both SSH and Telnet protocols provide means for forwarding
 the ``LANG`` environment variable.
-However, some transports, such as
+However, some transports such as
-over serial cable, is incapable of forwarding such sequences.
+a link by serial cable is incapable of forwarding Environment variables.

 Detecting screen size
 ~~~~~~~~~~~~~~~~~~~~~